Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: Ground-HST amplitude transformations

 \section{Ground-HST amplitude transformations}

 In this appendix, we estimate the ground-to-HST amplitude ratios $A^{555}/A^{V}$ and $A^{160}/A^{H}$, which are required for comparing the MW amplitudes to the extragalactic amplitudes in Section~\ref{sec:amp_extra} (see Equation~\eqref{eq:ratio transformation}), and the ratio $A^{814}/A^{I}$ (not required for our analysis).
-Since complete light curves of the same Cepheids with both ground and HST filters are unavailable, we are unable to directly calibrate the required ratios (see Appendix~\ref{sec:amp_rat} for a direct calibration of other bands).
+Since complete light curves of the same Cepheids with both ground and \textit{HST} filters are unavailable, we are unable to directly calibrate the required ratios (see Appendix~\ref{sec:amp_rat} for a direct calibration of other bands).
 We are, therefore, forced to make some approximations to estimate the required ratios.
 We suggest in Section~\ref{sec:discussion} future observations that will allow a more direct calibration.

-The method of R20 to estimate $A^{Z}/A^{X}$, where $Z$ is an HST filter (F555W, F814W or F160W) that is similar to a ground filter $X$ ($V$, $I$ or $H$, respectively) is as follows.
+The method of R20 to estimate $A^{Z}/A^{X}$, where $Z$ is an \textit{HST} filter ($F555W$, $F814W$ or $F160W$) that is similar to a ground filter $X$ ($V$, $I$ or $H$, respectively) is as follows.
 They first calibrate mean-magnitude transformations in the form of

-where $Y$ ($I$, $V$ or $J$, respectively) is a nearby filter, $zp$ is the zero point, and $b$ is the slope of the color term.
+where $Y$ ($I$, $V$ or $J$, respectively) is a nearby filter, $zp$ is the zero point, and $b$ is the slope of the colour term.
 They next assume that the transformation holds in each phase of the light curve and that the extremum values of the $X$, $Y$ and $Z$ light curves are at the same phase.
 Then they can derive the amplitude ratio $A^{Z}/A^{X}$ as

 In reality, none of the assumptions from above hold, and the level at which Equation~\eqref{eq:AZ/AX} deviates from the actual ratio is difficult to estimate.
 Note that Equation~\eqref{eq:AZ/AX} depends only on $b$, while $b$ is highly degenerate with $zp$.
 In other words, there is a range of $b$ values that is consistent with the mean magnitude transformation (through degeneracy with $zp$) and significantly changes the amplitude ratio transformation.